AmelynnHisham/FundAsset/README.md

 # FundAsset

-This project is developed using Python and Django Framework, Bootstrap and JQuery, on top of basic CSS, HTML5 and JavaScript.
+This project is developed using Python and Django Framework as back-end.
+Basic CSS, HTML5 and JavaScript, on top of Bootstrap and JQuery for front-end.

 Below are the steps to run this code:
 1. Install Python